noof450/WebProject/README.md

 Web development is the process of creating websites and web applications that can be accessed through the internet.
 It involves a combination of programming, design, and web server management skills to create dynamic and interactive web pages.

-Web development is typically divided into two main categories: front-end development and back-end development.
-Front-end development involves creating the user interface and designing the user experience using programming languages such as HTML, CSS, and JavaScript.
+Web development is typically divided into two main categories: front-end development and back-end development, Front-end development involves creating the user interface and designing the user experience using programming languages such as HTML, CSS, and JavaScript.
 Back-end development involves creating the server-side code and database management using programming languages such as PHP, Python, or Ruby.

 # Project Idea
 This ptoject is about <b>ChatRoom</b>, which is a web-based platform that enables users to communicate with each other in real-time.